-The PIC's purpose is limited to: (1) investing in financial instruments issued by private companies and entities, which are not traded in organised financial markets on the date of investment; (2) management of such private companies and entities; (3) lending to such private companies and entities provided that the PIC participates or contributes to them by no less than 10 per cent and provides guarantees to third parties on their behalf; and (4) acquiring movable or immovable assets, exclusively allocated to the needs of its business and according to the legal limitations of foreign ownership of real estate in Lebanon.
+The PIC's purpose is limited to: (1) investing in financial instruments issued by private companies and entities, which are not traded in organised financial markets on the date of investment; (2) management of such private companies and entities; (3) lending to such private companies and entities provided that the PIC participates or contributes to them by no less than ten percent and provides guarantees to third parties on their behalf; and (4) acquiring movable or immovable assets, exclusively allocated to the needs of its business and according to the legal limitations of foreign ownership of real estate in Lebanon.

 The PIC is explicitly exempted from the scope of the collective investment schemes laws and regulations and it benefits from an attractive tax regime.

-Importantly, aligning with the best fund governance practices, ownership of the assets of the PIC is entrusted to a CMA licensed custodian, which records them outside its balance sheet and which is independent, by way of not being part of the same economic group, both from the management of the PIC and the investment management company that may be managing the latter's assets.
-The custodian safeguards the interests of the PIC and performs an oversight of its activities, while bearing full liability of these obligations even if part of the assets have been transferred to a third party.
+Importantly, aligning with the best fund governance practices, ownership of the assets of the PIC is entrusted to a CMA-licensed custodian, which records them outside its balance sheet and which is independent, by way of not being part of the same economic group, both from the management of the PIC and the investment management company that may be managing the latter's assets.
+The custodian safeguards the interests of the PIC and performs an oversight of its activities, while bearing full liability of these obligations even if part of assets have been transferred to a third party.

 To enhance investment interest, the PIC can issue different classes of shares with a variety of features.
-By way of risk limitation strategy, the PIC can also hold portfolios of assets on a segregated basis, whereby only creditors connected with a particular portfolio can have recourse against it, thus allowing the PIC to preserve successful portfolios even at the lack of a positive performance at an overall level.
+By way of risk limitation strategy, the PIC can also hold portfolios of assets on a segregated basis, whereby only creditors related with a particular portfolio can have recourse against it, thus allowing the PIC to preserve successful portfolios even at the lack of a positive performance at an overall level.

-The pandemic has delivered a massive systemic shock to societies and economies and has found Lebanon amidst the unfolding of its worst ever crisis, multifaceted and complex.
+The pandemic has delivered a massive systemic shock to societies and economies and has found Lebanon amidst the unfolding of its worst ever crisis, which is multifaceted and complex.
 The crisis mandates, among others, a transformation and reorientation of the very levers of economy, a recapitalisation of the Central Bank and the banking system and a restructuring and reprioritising of the sovereign's borrowings and public investments.

 Granted, both Lebanon's future and the global future is abundantly uncertain, and the challenges are monumental.